STAMP-project/pitest-descartes/README.md

 ### Installing and building from source

-In a terminal clone the repository:
+In a terminal, clone the repository:
 ```
 git clone https://github.com/STAMP-project/pitest-descartes.git
 ```